Vaccines provide immunity against one or several diseases that can lessen the severity or prevent certain diseases altogether.

 Many vaccinations provide adequate immunity when administered every few years, while others require more frequent schedules to maintain an acceptable level of immunity that will continually protect your pet.
 Your veterinarian will determine a vaccination schedule that's appropriate for your pet.

-Just like any sort of injection or medication, there is a small risk of reaction.
+Just like any sort of injection or medication, there is a small risk of a vaccine reaction.
+Please click the below link to learn what some reactions may look like.